rpellerin/rpellerin.github.io/content/the-netherlands.md

 # Haarlem

-Another small town, very close to Amsterdan.
+Another small town, very close to Amsterdam.
 Not much to do there except a few old fashion bars and shops, and a nice Mexican restaurant.

 <br />
 <br />